- Principal: Ben Jameson

 - View student achievement

-South Hills Middle School serves students of varied economic, social, ethnic and religious backgrounds.
-Located in the rapidly growing city of Riverton, the school’s spacious building and well groomed campus are assets to the community.
+Accredited again in 2015, South Hills Middle School serves students of varied economic, social, ethnic and religious backgrounds.
+Located in the rapidly growing city of Riverton, the school’s spacious building and well-groomed campus are assets to the community.
 South Hills Middle School is a traditional story design featuring self-contained classrooms, shop and home economics areas, choral and band rooms, media center, auditorium, gymnasium, and office suite.
 The commodious building dates from 1998 and offers many amenities not included in Jordan District’s older middle schools.

-- The school serves some 1,300 students in grades seven, eight and nine.
+- The school serves some 1,000 students in grades seven, eight and nine in the cities of Riverton and Bluffdale.

 - Students attend school on a regular nine-month, 180-day calendar with the summers off.

-- The curriculum meets or exceeds District and state core curriculum standards and includes a wide range of required and elective courses.
+- The curriculum meets or exceeds District and State core curriculum standards and includes a wide range of required and elective courses in the arts, career and technical education, music, theatre, dance, and world languages.

 - The pupil/teacher ratio is 1 to 26.30 in grades 7 and 8 and 1 to 27.00 in grade 9, but actual class sizes vary.